The Origin, Evolution and Functions of the Human Mind

 .

-3. Basic Functions: Thought Sequencing and Focusing, Creativity and Intelligence, Ethics, Personality, Art
+3. Basic Functions: Thought Sequencing and Focusing, Creativity and Intelligence by combinatorial expansion or recognition, Ethics, Personality, Art

 .